Key info

 Proving your identity

-- One category A document and 2 category B documents, or
+- one category A document and 2 category B documents, or

-- Two category A documents and one category B document.
+- two category A documents and one category B document.

 These documents must: